garrlicbread/Mask-Detector/README.md

 Primarily, this tool predicts if a person is wearing a facemask or not.
 Secondly, it can tell if the person is wearing it properly.
 If the person isn't wearing it properly, it prompts the person to adjust it.

+To view the output gif, please see output.md in the repository.

 Known Issues:

 1) The Model assumes spectacles to be a part of a mask.
 Assumed reason being lack of training images of people with glasses.